Brian Anderson Player Props: Brewers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 20th-ranked team ERA among all MLB pitching staffs (4.44).
+- The Diamondbacks have a 4.48 team ERA that ranks 22nd across all MLB pitching staffs.

-- The Diamondbacks rank 17th in baseball in home runs allowed (82 total, 1.1 per game).
+- Diamondbacks pitchers combine to surrender 83 total home runs at a rate of 1.1 per game (to rank 18th in baseball).

-- The righty last appeared on Thursday against the Philadelphia Phillies, when he threw four innings, allowing five earned runs while giving up 10 hits.
+- The right-hander last appeared on Saturday against the Cleveland Guardians, when he went seven innings, allowing one earned run while giving up six hits.

-- The 25-year-old has put up an ERA of 5.30, with 5.8 strikeouts per nine innings, in 14 games this season.
-Opponents are batting .300 against him.

 © 2023 Data Skrive.
 All rights reserved.